-In the opinion of Bond Counsel to the Corporation, under existing statutes and court decisions and assuming continuing compliance with certain tax covenants described herein, (i) interest on the 2023 Series D Bonds is excluded from gross income for Federal income tax purposes pursuant to Section 103 of the Internal Revenue Code of 1986, as amended (the "Code"), except that no opinion is expressed as to such exclusion of interest on any 2023 Series D Bond for any period during which such 2023 Series D Bond is held by a person who, within the meaning of Section 147(a) of the Code, is a "substantial user" of the facilities financed with the proceeds of the 2023 Series D Bonds, or a "related person," and (ii) interest on the 2023 Series D Bonds is not treated as a preference item in calculating the alternative minimum tax under the Code, however for tax years beginning after December 31, 2022, interest on the 2023 Series D Bonds is included in the "adjusted financial statement income" of certain corporations that are subject to the alternative minimum tax under Section 55 of the Code.
-In the opinion of Bond Counsel to the Corporation, under existing statutes, interest on the 2023 Series D Bonds is exempt from personal income taxes imposed by the State of New York or any political subdivision thereof (including The City of New York).
+In the opinion of Bond Counsel to the Corporation, under existing statutes and court decisions and assuming continuing compliance with certain tax covenants described herein, (i) interest on the 2024 Series A-1 Bonds, the 2024 Series A-2 Bonds and the 2024 Series B Bonds is excluded from gross income for Federal income tax purposes pursuant to Section 103 of the Internal Revenue Code of 1986, as amended (the "Code"), except that no opinion is expressed as to such exclusion of interest on any 2024 Series A-1 Bond, 2024 Series A-2 Bond or 2024 Series B Bond for any period during which such 2024 Series A-1 Bond, 2024 Series A-2 Bond or 2024 Series B Bond for any period during which such 2024 Series A-1 Bond, 2024 Series A-2 Bond or 2024 Series A-1 Bonds, the 2024 Series A-2 Bonds or the 2024 Series B Bonds, respectively, or a "related person," and (ii) interest on the 2024 Series A-1 Bonds, the 2024 Series A-2 Bonds or the 2024 Series A-2 Bonds in calculating the alternative minimum tax under the Code, however, interest on the 2024 Series A-1 Bonds, the 2024 Series A-2 Bonds and the 2024 Series A-2 Bonds and the 2024 Series A-2 Bonds is not treated as a preference item in calculating the alternative minimum tax under the Code, however, interest on the 2024 Series A-1 Bonds, the 2024 Series A-2 Bonds or the 2024 Series B Bonds is included in the "adjusted financial statement income" of certain corporations that are subject to the alternative minimum tax under Section 55 of the Code.
+In the opinion of Bond Counsel to the Corporation, under existing statutes, interest on the 2024 Bonds is exempt from personal income taxes imposed by the State of New York or any political subdivision thereof (including The City of New York).
 See "TAX MATTERS."

+\$

-\$[\\\]\ NEW YORK CITY HOUSING DEVELOPMENT CORPORATION Multi-Family Housing Revenue Bonds, 2023 Series D (Term Rate) (Sustainable Development Bonds)
+NEW YORK CITY HOUSING DEVELOPMENT CORPORATION

+Multi-Family Housing Revenue Bonds,